• The Nuclear Family

 If you have the space, you can throw a get-together in your own backyard.
 Pull out a few yard games like corn hole and ladder ball.
 Ask everyone to bring a dish to pass.
 Keep it simple.

 Or, if you want to go all out, grab one or two neighbors that you know to help you plan a block party.
-The Art of Neighboring has a free online guide for how to throw a block party.
+The book The Art of Neighboring has a free online guide for how to throw a block party.

 If your neighborhood has a park, keep it simple and have the party there.